MoAwadalla/React-Template/README.md

 # React-Template
-A simple template for a react app based on: https://jscomplete.com/learn/1rd-reactful \n
+A simple template for a react app based on: https://jscomplete.com/learn/1rd-reactful &nbsp;

-Make sure to run:  ( $ npm install  ) in the directory before starting.
+Make sure to run:  ( $ npm install  ) in the directory before starting. &nbsp;

-To Run: \n
+To Run: &nbsp;
-$ npm run dev-server \n
+$ npm run dev-server &nbsp;
-$ npm run dev-bundle \n
+$ npm run dev-bundle &nbsp;